 There are many reasons why a relationship coach is needed and the sessions can help people in different ways.
 Some people may be lacking confidence in their relationship, they may doubt themselves and their ability to connect with others.
 The person might be struggling to cope with the overwhelming anxiety of going through a relationship problem or conflict.
 A relationship coach will be able to show you different ways of coping with a difficult situation, how to remain calm and not pass the blame.

 A relationship coach is not limited to intimate relationships or marriage problems.
-They will be able to offer marriage and dating advice, help with friendship problems and difficult family relationships.
+They will be able to offer dating advice, help with friendship problems, difficult family relationships and more.
 Remember that the term ‘relationship’ is not just between two people.
 Feeling confident and happy in both making a connection with a person and maintaining the relationship will not only benefit your work and social life, but your overall happiness.

 This is where you can submit feedback about the content of this page.